Best Puzzle Games 2025

 As the series has progressed, environments have also become more atmospheric and creepy to the point of feeling like you’re trapped in a vintage horror movie.

-We recommend puzzle fans check out Escape Simulator, a first-person puzzle game that can be played either solo or cooperatively with friends.
+We recommend puzzle fans check out Escape Simulator, a first-person enigma game that can be played either solo or cooperatively with friends.

-Drawing inspiration from real-life escape rooms, it gives players the freedom to hold onto objects from room to room, inspect items, and even break them to reveal a hidden object inside.
+Drawing inspiration from real-life escape rooms, it gives players the liberty to hold onto objects from room to room, examine items, and even shatter them to reveal a concealed object inside.

 The base game includes 20 remixed room filled with puzzles designed by real-life escape room operators.

-Players can go beyond these maps using Escape Simulator’s custom level designer to create their own or explore a vast selection of community-made ones.
+Players can go beyond these maps using Escape Simulator’s custom level designer to create their own or explore an extensive selection of community-made ones.

 Gorogoa was initially envisioned as an interactive graphic novel, but its scope was eventually expanded to allow for a comprehensive puzzle game.